-The Si9000e will accept constant (i.e. frequency independent) values for Er and TanD.
-However, using frequency independent permittivity is a source of non-causal time domain responses so causal extrapolation of dielectric constant and loss tangent is implemented in the Si9000e via the Causally Extrapolate Er / TanD option from the Extended Substrate Data option group; this applies Svensson-Djordjevic modelling to each dielectric layer in the current controlled impedance structure.
+The Si9000e accepts constant (frequency independent) values for Er and TanD.
+Using frequency independent permittivity is a source of non-causal time domain responses, so causal extrapolation of dielectric constant and loss tangent is implemented in Si9000e via the Causally Extrapolate Er / TanD option from the Extended Substrate Data option group; this applies Svensson-Djordjevic modelling to each dielectric layer in the current controlled impedance structure.